Scheduled Personal Property Coverage: What It Is & Do You Need It?

 What Is Scheduled Personal Property Coverage?

 Scheduled personal property coverage is an optional endorsement you add to your homeowners or renters insurance policy that provides individualized, enhanced protection for specific high-value items.
-Rather than lumping your belongings into a single broad coverage bucket, a scheduled endorsement lists each qualifying item by name, description, and agreed-upon value — so you know exactly what you'll receive if something goes wrong.
+Rather than lumping your belongings into a single broad coverage bucket, a scheduled endorsement lists each qualifying item by name, description, and agreed-upon value, so you know exactly what you'll receive if something goes wrong.

 Scheduling that ring closes the gap entirely.
+Learn more about how home insurance sublimits work and why they exist.

 Pincher's Pro Tip